tungph/pgjinja/README.md

 ## Dependencies

 - `asyncio` - For asynchronous operations
-- `pydantic` - For data validation and model mapping
+- `pydantic` - For data validation and model mapping (compatible with both Pydantic v1 and v2)
 - `jinjasql2` - For SQL templating with Jinja2
 - `psycopg` - PostgreSQL database adapter for Python
 - `psycopg_pool` - Connection pooling for psycopg